Rhkqt/rLST/README.md

 # Ls-Toasts-Rehok
-Skin for Ls: Toasts addon for WoW, Matches ElvUI
+Skin for Ls: Toasts addon for WoW, Matches ElvUI, Originally  based of the LS:toasts - ElvUI skin but i felt it didnt match ElvUI styling.